microsoft/nni/docs/QuickStart.md

 6:          Stop the experiment
 ```

-If you want to use NNI to automatically train your model and find the optimal hyper-parameters, you have to do three changes base on your code:
+If you want to use NNI to automatically train your model and find the optimal hyper-parameters, you need to do three changes base on your code:

 **Three things required to do when using NNI**